- B.M., Trumpet Performance, University of Michigan

 Bhasin’s commercial and jazz trumpet performances have included appearances with Chuck Mangione, Jack Jones, Marvin Hamlisch, and at the Detroit Montreux Jazz Festival.
 An avid chamber musician, he has performed with the Michigan Chamber Brass, Chicago Civic Brass Quintet, the Dodworth Saxhorn Band, at the Wisconsin Music Educator’s convention, and toured with the Artemis Chamber Brass of Chicago and Ars Ventus.

 Bhasin’s articles have been published in the Instrumentalist Magazine and the International Trumpet Guild Journal.
 His pedagogical trumpet text is published by BRASSJAR Music.
-His transcriptions and arrangements are published by Balquhidder Music and have been performed in the US and abroad by the United States Marine Band, the United States Air Force Brass in Blue, Grand Tetons Festival Orchestra, and the Washington Symphonic Brass (DC).
+His transcriptions and arrangements are published by Balquhidder Music and have been performed and commissioned in the US and abroad by the United States Marine Band, St. Louis Opera Theater, the United States Air Force Brass in Blue, Grand Tetons Festival Orchestra, and the Washington Symphonic Brass (DC).
+His film score to 923 Films' Hogtown (official selection, Black Harvest Film Festival) was featured at the Gene Siskel Center in Chicago in 2014.
 Prior to his appointment at William & Mary, he held faculty positions at the University of Wisconsin-Green Bay (Trumpet Professor) and Triton College (Director of Instrumental Studies).